OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 - **Container**: used for organization of other dashboard elements;
 - **Input**: an input of any of the supported types (e.g.: text, date, reference to an entity, ...);

+Other information might be necessary when adding inputs:

+- **Type**: when input represents an Enumeration or Reference, indicate its base type;
+- **Is list of records?**: indicate if the input allows multiple values;
+- **Minimum/Maximum number of records**: indicate the minimum and maximum number of records allowed;
+- **Uses data source from attribute**: (on Reference inputs of external data source entities) Indicate another dashboard input where the datasource data is set;

+    _Note: Data source data can also be set on UI behaviours.
+Example:_

+    ```Javascript
+    this._metadata.elements.myInput.attributes.dataSource = "YourDataSource";
+    ```

 ### How to add elements to a dashboard?

 Select the option _Add new_ when editing a dashboard, and fill in the following information: